justgord/qto_xray_ortho/README.md

  - windows release, exe or installer : maybe use mingw ? all static so no DLL deps
  - maybe  line arg for stdin or input csv file name to use : eg - or xyz_input.csv
  - more subtle xray count filtering / scaling : eg to remove low count noise
+ - better image output library, and support for .tiff and especially .webp